How Much Does It Cost To Ship A Car Overseas?

 There are two main options for hauling a car by boat.
 Providing the vehicle can fit, a shipping container is often used since it is the preferred method for sending all types of cargo worldwide.
 Containers are easily stackable on ships and just as easily transferred to a truck bed for overland transport.

 The other method is called “roll on, roll-off” or “RORO” for short.
 In this case, the car is driven onto the transport boat and secured in the cargo deck using special equipment, straps, and tie-downs.
-Once the boat arrives, the car is driven off.
+Once the ship arrives, the vehicle is driven off.
 RORO is a bit more straightforward since it doesn’t require the loading and unloading of containers.

 Taxes

 Import taxes should be one of the first things you consider when considering shipping a car to another country.
-Not only can taxes add on to your shipping costs, but they can even be so high as to cost more than the price of carrier for some countries.
+Not only can taxes add to your shipping costs, but they can even be so high as to cost more than the carrier's price for some countries.

 International Vehicle Delivery Costs Explained